-Advertise here
+Advertise Here

 Email nicky@rrgordon.com to ask about rates.
-Price is for inclusion in all editions of this book, for a calendar year.
+Price is for inclusion in all editions of this booklet for a calendar year.
+This booklet is delivered to homes, hotels, pubs and businesses in the areas covered by the walks.
+Booklets will be delivered throughout the spring with new editions available for free - download from www.rrgordon.com